Local SEO: The Complete 2024 Guide To Improve Rankings

 Responding to reviews

-We have established that Google likes you to respond to customer reviews on your Google my business profile.
-This should go without saying, but you must respond to both positive and negative reviews.
-It is important to show both your customers and search engines you engage regardless of the nature of the feedback.
+It’s clear that Google values your responsiveness to customer reviews on your Google My Business profile.
+It’s essential to respond to both positive and negative reviews to demonstrate to both your customers and search engines that you’re actively engaged, regardless of the feedback’s nature.

 How to Respond to Positive Reviews